 A family member, great friend, or business partner named you as executor (in some states referred to as a personal representative).
-When he or she first asked you to take on this responsibility, you willingly agreed.
+When they first asked you to take on this responsibility, you willingly agreed.
 But now it's time to step into the job.
 What exactly are your responsibilities?